Best 5 Cheap Alternatives to the Bose QC 35 II Android Central 2020

-Sony makes some of the market's best headphones, and if you're on a budget, you'll want to check out the company's WH-CH700N.
-Available in black and blue colorways, the CH700N uses artificial intelligence to eliminate background noise, is rated for up to 35 hours on battery life, and pairs to your phone in an instant using NFC.
+Sony makes some of the market's best headphones, and if you're on a budget, you'll want to check out the company's WH-CH710N.
+Available in black and blue colorways, the CH710N uses artificial intelligence to eliminate background noise, is rated for up to 35 hours of battery life, and pairs to your phone in an instant using NFC.
 You can also use the Sony Headphones Connect app to fine-tune your audio experience.

-Want headphone that look great, sound awesome, and won't break the bank?
+Want headphones that look great, sound awesome, and won't break the bank?
 The COWIN E7 Pro have you covered.
-Offered in seven striking colors, the COWIN E7 Pro come outfitted with active-noise-cancelation, have large 45mm drivers for powerful audio, and soft ear cushions to keep you comfy.
-Also included is Bluetooth 4.0 and a battery that lasts up to 30 hours.
+Offered in seven striking colors, the COWIN E7 Pro come outfitted with active noise-cancelation, large 45mm drivers for powerful audio, and soft ear cushions to keep you comfy.
+Also included is Bluetooth 4.0 and a battery that lasts up to 30 hours on a charge.

 You've got options

 Overall, your best alternative to the Bose QC35 is the Sennheiser HD 4.50 BTNC.
 These headphones maintain the quality and fidelity associated with the brand, and hold up very well, despite being out in the market longer than the others on this list.
 The active noise-canceling works well, and you can use them as wired cans through the included cable.

 If you're willing to spend a little more money, the Panasonic RP-HD605N-T are a also genuinely impressive alternative to the QC35s.
 Sound quality is great, the active-noise-cancellation works really well, and being able to hear what's going on around you by just holding your hand to the right earcup is an incredibly useful feature.
 It's also something you won't find at all on Bose's headphones.